bccbass/BenjaminCampbell_T1A3/README.md

     ```
     Python 3.11.3
     ```
-    If Python is not installed or version is lower than 3.10 please vist Python's [download page](https://www.python.org/downloads/) for more information including download access and installation instructions.
+    If Python is not installed or version is lower than 3.10 please visit Python's [download page](https://www.python.org/downloads/) for more information including download access and installation instructions.

     https://www.python.org/downloads/